willysoft/GitLab-Kubernetes-BlueGreen/README.md

 The configuration is split into reusable templates and job-specific settings.
 You'll need to fill in specific variables marked as `<VARIABLE_NAME>` before using these configurations.

+### Semantic Release Settings

+- `GITLAB_TOKEN` Your GitLab project access token for accessing the GitLab API.

 ### Docker Settings

 - `DOCKER_REGISTRY`: Your Docker registry URL.